 The Region converts organics and yard waste collected from the curb into compost.

-Peel's Community Recycling Centres (CRCs) sell compost from April to October.
+All Peel Community Recycling Centres (CRCs) sell compost.

-The Region of Peel does not deliver compost.
+- The Region does not deliver compost.
 Please bring a shovel and a container for loading your own compost.